Deployment

 flapi.yaml: |

-project_name: production-api
+project-name: production-api

-project_description: Production flAPI deployment
+project-description: Production flAPI deployment

 template: